-Day traders have particular needs when it comes to stock brokers.
+Day traders have particular needs when it comes to online stock brokers.
 Because they specialize in buying and selling stocks at a rapid pace, often closing all of their trades on the same day they initiated them, day traders need a platform that's safe, fast, and reliable, and with low fees.
 Here are our picks for the best day trading app.

-E*TRADE is another one of our favorite stock brokers.
+1. E*TRADEE*TRADE is one of our favorite stock brokers.
 Like many other brokers, it's fee-free.
 You can trade stocks, ETFs, and options trades commission-free (although you will have to pay a 65 cent contract fee for options).
 E*TRADE offers the price of a discount broker with all the bells and whistles of a full-service provider.
 You can trade in 77 international markets, and even get integrated checking with E*TRADE bank.

 2. TD AmeritradeTD Ameritrade is another great stock broker.
 With a fee of $0 per trade, it's as good a price as you'll find anywhere.
 Its research, apps, and platforms are excellent.
 The service's proprietary thinkorswim platform was designed with serious, active traders in mind.
 Not only will you execute trades at a rapid-fire pace, but you'll also have access to completely customizable charts, real-time assistance from a trading specialist, notifications delivered to your desktop or app, and a social network of active traders.